 The mobile sidebar problem

-Here's an embarrassing confession: I didn't realise the mobile experience was broken until I actually used it on my phone.
+Here's an embarrassing confession: I didn't realize the mobile experience was broken until I actually used it on my phone.

 The sidebar worked perfectly on desktop.
 You click a menu item, navigate to that page, sidebar stays open for the next navigation.
 Makes sense, right?